 1986 – 14 states recognize the entire month of March as Women’s History Month

 1987 – Congress formally declares March as National Women’s History Month

 Discovering stories: Follow these organizations

 This is the organization that led the coalition lobbying Congress to establish Women’s History Month in the first place.
 Though the month of March is intended to celebrate all women’s history, the NWHP designates its own theme every year.
-In 2016, it’s Working to Form a More Perfect Union: Honoring Women in Public Service and Government.

 This is a fun, super-comprehensive women’s history blog with bios dating all the way back to the 10th century.
 It’s run by a woman with several years of museum education experience, so she knows her stuff.